 What should you ask an OB/GYN when trying to decide the right doctor/patient fit?

 When you are ready to have a baby, it’s important to know whether your obstetrician is board certified.
 This means that your doctor has completed an OB/GYN residency in a program accredited by the Residency Review Committee of the American Board of Obstetrics & Gynecology and has passed a written exam.
 They then must have acquired enough experience in the field of Obstetrics and Gynecology to sit for and pass an Oral Exam.
-If the OB/GYN has been out of residency for more than 3-4 years and is not board certified, that may signify academic or clinical difficulties.

 Some important questions to consider about the location and practice of the OB/GYN: